pdxiv/LuaScott/Adventure Editor Manual.md

 reentered.
 If the listing has paused, then pressing the SPACE BAR will not exit back to the LIST sub-menu.

-The number of items in each data base section is kept in the
+The number of items in each database section is kept in the

 HEADER.
 This value is the upper limit used by ADVEDIT when the ENTER key is depressed on the limit inquiry (lower and upper bounds).
 The MODIFY command will allow input past this value without changing the value.
-As a result, all items of a data base section may not be reviewed on a LIST, PRINT or MODIFY.
-To fix this, just make sure the HEADER points to at least the highest value of the data base section in question.
+As a result, all items of a database section may not be reviewed on a LIST, PRINT or MODIFY.
+To fix this, just make sure the HEADER points to at least the highest value of the database section in question.

-To LIST Action entries 5 through 65, input the following (user inputs are underlined) :
+To LIST Action entries 5 through 65, input the following (user inputs are underlined):

 L (Hit the "L" key from the main menu to enter the LIST sub-menu)

 The computer will display the following:

-Which section of the data base do you want to list:
+Which section of the database do you want to list:
 Header, Actions, Vocab, Rooms, Messages or Objects
 Type: H, A, V, R, M, or - ?

-To select a data base section, hit the first letter of that section.
+To select a database section, hit the first letter of that section.
 In our example this would be the "A" key:

 A (To select the Action entries)